 Head down alongside the riverfront to enjoy a sunset in the evening.
 Here you will also find the Vientiane Night Market.
-This market is a lot different to the other evening markets I have come across in Laos, and by that I mean it is not as touristy.
+This market is a lot different from the other evening markets I have come across in Laos, and by that I mean it is not as touristy.
 You won’t find any of those tacky souvenirs, instead, it is a much more local experience.
-Here they sell technology, clothing, food and all sorts.
-Whether you are after a knock off watch, some sneakers, headphones, you will definitely have no problem finding these items here.
+Here they sell technology, clothing, food, and all sorts.
+Whether you are after a knock-off watch, some sneakers, headphones, you will definitely have no problem finding these items here.
 I found it a great place to shop for general items I might have lost or have broken along my travels.

 You can either have dinner here at the night markets or there is an excellent local restaurant up from Tysons Restaurant.
 It is located on the same side of the street and will be absolutely full of locals are tourists enjoying a delicious Lao meal.
 The prices here are ridiculously cheap and you will not be spending a couple of dollars for a delicious meal.
 Their kitchen area is very small and basically on the side of the street so there may be a bit of a wait for your meal.
 Just grab a beer, relax and enjoy the experience.

 After dinner, be sure to head back down to the waterfront to enjoy an evening beer at one of the bars.
-They like to call them ‘skybars’, though the views is only from about 6 floors up so set your expectations accordingly.
+They like to call them ‘sky bars, though the views are only from about 6 floors up so set your expectations accordingly.
 Nevertheless, there is still an impressive view from above over the river and the bustling night market.

 Now, time to get a little bit of rest before continuing your adventurings and departing Vientiane.